After his father was assassinated, Robert Todd Lincoln kept an insanity file on his mother that he later used to have her committed to an asylum.

 The legacy of President Abraham Lincoln is one that has inspired boundless national admiration and pride.
 Yet behind the triumphs of the man who held a deeply wounded nation together in spite of the chaos of war and the horrors of slavery, was a personal life filled with tumult.

 While many may know that the president’s wife, Mary Todd Lincoln, struggled with her mental health, few are likely aware of the details about the life of their son Robert Todd Lincoln whose own life ultimately took some eerie turns in the wake of his father’s assassination.

 Robert Todd Lincoln In The Shadow Of His Father

-Robert Todd Lincoln was born the oldest of four Lincoln sons in Springfield, Illinois in 1843 at a time when his father was already becoming a prominent state legislator.
+Robert Todd Lincoln was born the oldest of four Lincoln sons in Springfield, Illinois on August 1, 1843 — a time when his father was already becoming a prominent state legislator.